-These courses are designed to be taken wherever the student may reside during the summer and must be satisfied the first summer of enrollment.
+2 These courses are designed to be taken wherever the student may reside during the summer and must be satisfied the first summer of enrollment.
 Men must choose SCM 610 Ministry Practicum.
 Women must choose SCM 609 Practical Evangelism.
-Missionary candidates on deputation or missionaries on furlough are exempt from this requirement.

-Prerequisites: A bachelor's degree with 70 hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university and two-thirds of all coursework completed through a traditional college setting of residence and/or distance education.
-Thirty hours of religion (courses with a Bi, OT, NT, CMn or CM prefix, or the equivalent in transfer work), and nine semester hours in Greek (through the 201 level).
+Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, and with two-thirds of all coursework completed through a traditional college setting of residence and/or distance education; including 18 semester hours in religion (courses with a Bi, OT, NT, CMn or CM prefix, or the equivalent in transfer work).